 The question we are addressing in this article is: Did the companies that have included sustainability and corporate responsibility in their strategies, acted fair und provided help during Corona (COVID-19).
 We are looking at the strategies of the companies and are providing examples of actions implemented in certain industries.
-Did they act responsibly or did they merely focus on limiting the financial impact (and did not pursue their sustainability goals).
-We have identified two (or three) phases the companies have undergone:
+Did they act responsibly or did they merely focus on limiting the financial impact (and did not pursue their sustainability goals as expected from measures linked to sustainability and COVID-19).
+We have identified two three phases the companies have undergone:

 Phase 1: Risk minimisation for the company